 Content Security & Accessibility

 The following are some of the core capabilities of most video platforms:

 Video players/playlists: Ability for users to create a bucket/placeholder link that will not break, even if the video content is changed/updated.

 Data security: Users can monitor Internal videos containing sensitive data, with easy access controls over who can view/share the content.

-Buyers should consider whether they plan to edit videos within the platform or before uploading the files.
+Will you plan on editing videos within the platform or before uploading the files?
 Some vendors offer editing tools or services, whereas others simply deliver uploaded video files as is.

 Mobile device compatibility is another important aspect of leading enterprise video platforms.
 Videos (like other web content) should be able to be rendered on a range of devices.
 However, mobile access may be more important for certain use cases more than others (e.g. marketing to consumers, training salespeople).